When you go into the hospital for surgery, you want to be sure the surgeon and the operating room team know what they’re doing.

 If a contractor was on the project, pay them to be on the debrief.
 Remember, you’re sucking out their lessons learned so you can make money from them in the future; that has value, so pay for it.

-Should you invite your client to their project post-mortem?
+Should you invite your client to their project debrief?

-There are pros and cons to having clients at your post-mortem meetings.
+There are pros and cons to having clients at your project debrief meetings.

 It’s good for clients to feel heard (which can help on getting follow-on business) but it’s also risky to show how the sausage got made… and to reveal the technical debt you incurred but may not have told them about (but probably should have).

-In my experience, agencies that use some form of Agile tend to have clients in post-mortems.
+Agencies who follow the Agile methodology tend to have clients in debriefs.
 Other agencies may be more reluctant to open that meeting to clients.
 It typically comes down to your usual culture of transparency (or non-transparency).

 At a minimum, you should do a one-on-one session with the client to ask them the same three questions (even if your entire team isn’t there).
 They absolutely have feedback about what worked, what didn’t work, and what you should do differently—so get those insights.
 Even if you never want to work with them again, you can use the insights for other clients.